Cwantic/Documentation/Explorer/Study.md

 ### 3.2 Study link

-This create a brick that virtually replicate existing studies inside a new one.
-This is usefull to create new nodes based on existing ones.
+This create a brick that virtually replicates existing studies inside another one.
+This is useful to create new nodes based on those of the linked studies.

 ![Image](../Images/Study10.jpg)

 {: .warning }
 >You can connect multiple studies.
-All must be drawn with the same referential XYZ.
+All must be defined in the same coordinate system XYZ.

 {: .warning }
 >In design, you can hide the linked studies.